spinnaker/spinnaker.github.io/guides/tutorials/codelabs/safe-deployments/index.md

 ![](images/manual11.png)

-## Creating a automatic rollback pipeline
+## Creating an automatic rollback pipeline

 You can also create a pipeline to run in case a deployment fails.

-For this exercise, we're simply going to create a pipeline that will trigger if a deployment pipeline fails.
+For this exercise, we're going to create a pipeline that will trigger if a deployment pipeline fails.

 We're going to make a parent pipeline that will allow us to decide its success status based on a parameter.

 ### Create a new pipeline called _Parent Pipeline_

-Under _Configuration_ add a new Parameter.

-1. Name it `Pipeline Successful`
-2. Give it a description and default value true
 3. Click `Show Options`
 4. Enter `true` as an option
 5. Click on _Add New Option_